neondatabase/website/content/docs/reference/compatibility.md

 <a id="default-parameters/"></a>

-## Neon Postgres parameter settings
+## Postgres parameter settings

-The following table lists Neon Postgres parameter settings that are set explicitly for your Neon Postgres instance.
-These values may differ from standard Postgres defaults, and some settings will differ based on your Neon compute size, as noted below.
+The following table shows parameter settings that are set explicitly for your Neon Postgres instance.
+These values may differ from standard Postgres defaults, and a few settings differ based on your Neon compute size.

 <Admonition type="note">
-As a managed Postgres service, settings are not user-configurable, but if you are a paid plan user and require a different setting, please contact [Neon Support](/docs/introduction/support) to see if a different setting is possible.
+Because Neon is a managed Postgres service, Postgres parameters are not user-configurable outside of a session context, but if you are a paid plan user and require a different setting, you can contact [Neon Support](/docs/introduction/support) to see if a different setting can be supported.
 </Admonition>

 | Parameter                          | Value    | Note                                                            |